 There are other situations where you can withdraw cash from your 401(k) plan before the age of 59 ½ without paying a penalty.
 Such situations include:

-- You become permanently disabled
+- Becoming permanently disabled

-- You make an allowable medical expense deduction
+- Making an allowable medical expense deduction

 - You’re separated from service (through permanent layoff, termination, quitting or taking early retirement) in the year you turned 55 or later